Gentleman-Programming/Gentleman.Dots/README.md

 // set as default:

 which fish
-// this will return a path
+// this will return a path, let‘s call it whichFishResultingPath

+// add it as an available shell echo whichFishResultingPath | sudo tee -a /etc/shells

+// set it as default
 sudo chsh -s wichFishResultingPath
 ```